Sameer6305/semantica/docs/reference/evals.md

-# Evals Module
+# Evals

-**Coming Soon**
+> **Evaluation framework for measuring Knowledge Graph quality, extraction accuracy, and pipeline performance.**

----
+!!! warning "Coming Soon"

-This module is under development and will be available in a future release.
+    This module is currently in active development.
+Documentation will be available soon.